Trev241/bard/README.md

 You can get a list of all speech to intent patterns by giving the command `?intents`

 _Remember!
-Due to technical reasons, Bard will only listen to the **first speaker** who invited her to the voice channeln.
+Due to technical reasons, Bard will only listen to the **first speaker** who invited her to the voice channel.
 So to make yourself the priority speaker, just disconnect Bard and invite her to the call yourself using_ `?join`.

 Bard also features wake word support, thanks to [picovoice's Porcupine](https://picovoice.ai/docs/porcupine/).
 This feature is currently disabled though but will work fine if enabled.
 It can be cumbersome because Bard will receive commands only after you say "OK Bard" every time for each command.